fiddleHeads/intro-to-arcgis-pro/content/user-interface.md

 You should see something like this:
 ![mainUI_pro.jpg](https://raw.githubusercontent.com/fiddleHeads/intro-to-arcgis-pro/master/content/images/mainUI_pro.jpg)

+#### Signing into ArcGIS Pro
+If you weren't already prompted to sign into your ArcGIS Online or UBC ArcGIS account, let's make sure to do so now.
+One of the advantages to ArcGIS Pro is its seamless connection to and interaction with ArcGIS Online and all of the layers and basemaps available.

+*1*{: .circle .circle-blue} From the upper right of your map window, click the dropdown menu next to **Not signed in** and select **Sign in**.

+*2*{: .circle .circle-blue} Sign into your ArcGIS Online account.

 #### Main UI Components
 The ArcGIS Pro user interface (UI) has a few main components:
 - The **Map Frame**: This is where your data will be visualized.